epic-rg/parkour-pro/README.md

 # parkour-pro
-hey oooooo this is my scripts for my game parlour pro
+hey oooooo this is my scripts for my game parkour pro